dsdanielpark/open-interview/README.md

 - OpenAI GPT: Use `InterviewGPT` for GPT-based content generation.
 - Anthropic Claude: Use `InterviewClaude` for Claude-based interviews.

+You can use [LangChain](https://python.langchain.com/docs/get_started), [LangSmith](https://python.langchain.com/docs/langsmith/), [LangServe](https://python.langchain.com/docs/langserve), and [LangGraph](https://python.langchain.com/docs/langgraph) for faster and more efficient coding and services.
+You can check [few-shot prompt template](https://python.langchain.com/docs/modules/model_io/prompts/few_shot_examples) in LangChain.
+Also, you can try faster RAG with [Llama Index](https://www.llamaindex.ai/).
+However, this project is used for general and efficient search for other my private projects.

 <br>

 ## Contribution